openmultiplayer/web/docs/scripting/functions/IsValid3DTextLabel.md

 ---
 title: IsValid3DTextLabel
-description: Checks if an 3D text label is valid.
+description: Checks if a 3D text label is valid.
 tags: ["3dtextlabel"]
 ---